CopernicaMarketingSoftware/Documentation/Publisher/en/the-issue-checker-prior-to-the-sending-of-a-mass-mailing.md

 and how the envelope domain should be configured.
 [Learn how the SPF should be further configured if you use your own envelope domain](./envelope-address-mx-record-settings-and-spf.md).

-#### Sender ID is not correctly configured

-Sender ID is an email authentication method derived from the SPF.
-However, the Sender ID is configured in the DNS of the domain that is used as the 'from' address.
-Check whether the Sender ID settings are correct on this domain.

-[Learn how you can use Sender ID for your mailings](./setup-sender-id.md)

 Blacklists
 ----------